Rohan735-cool/Exoplanet-Research-NASA/README.md

 This research has made use of the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/), which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.

+The codes and reports are in the "Exoplanet_Analysis_1.ipynb" file, scroll up click on it to view the Project.